lyushenhuan/lyushenhuan/content/publication/lyu2022depth/index.md

 abstract:

 # Summary.
 An optional shortened abstract.
-summary: we formulate the forest representation learning approach named casForest as an additive model and prove a margin-based bound.
+summary: This paper presents a consistency theory for deep forests.

-tags: [deep forest]
+tags: [deep forest], [consistency]

 # Display this page in the Featured widget?
 featured: true